telerik/blazor-docs/components/scheduler/views/agenda.md

 ---
 title: Agenda
 page_title: Scheduler - Agenda View
-description: Agenda View in the Scheduler for Blazor.
+description: The Agenda view in the Scheduler for Blazor shows a weekly summary or a user-defined custom period in a table format, providing a clear event overview.
 slug: scheduler-views-agenda
 tags: telerik,blazor,scheduler,view,agenda
 published: True